2019-2020 College Catalog [ARCHIVED CATALOG]

 The Business-Business Administration Honors Track is designed for motivated students, also known as HonorScholars, who are looking to transfer to a top-tier four-year college or university and study business administration, economics, accounting, marketing, international business and other related majors.
 HonorScholars enjoy two years of study in a setting we call a community of scholars.
-Applications are not currently being accepted for this program
+Applications are not currently being accepted for the Honors Track.

-Full-time students who wish to complete this program in exactly four terms of study must successfully complete five courses each term.
+Full-time students who wish to complete the Honors Track in exactly four terms of study must successfully complete five courses each term.
 Degree requirements can be completed via online or through either full-or part-time study and through both day and evening offerings.